 - Stay Fit (1 hour of fitness activity per day)

 - Find a girlfriend (Yes, this is included!
 But I do not require myself to do so if there’s no prospect)

-But, for the first time in my life, I felt that I finally had a direction in life.
-There was so much enthusiasm and eagerness in me.
-I even thought that 2020 would be the time of my life.
+But for the first time in my life, I felt like I had a roadmap, you know?
+I was buzzing with excitement and ready to take on the world.
+I even thought 2020 was gonna be my golden year.
 Until…

-First, I fear that I’m losing the best years of my life.
-I am in my mid 20’s, and I thought that this is the exact age I should be making the best memories that I can cherish when I turn 60.
+- First, I was scared I was wasting the prime years of my life.
+I’m in my mid 20’s, man, and I figured this was the time to be making those killer memories I could look back on when I hit 60.

-I stayed out of Facebook for several months.
-I wanted to eliminate the anxiety-triggering over-information shared by everyone from everywhere.
-Instagram became my escape instead.
-Well, there was Tiktok, but… it just did not fit my personality.
+I went dark on Facebook for a few months.
+I needed to cut out all the anxiety-inducing info overload everyone was sharing from all corners of the globe.
+Instagram became my go-to instead.
+Sure, there was Tiktok, but… it just wasn’t my vibe.

-As you may know, Instagram contains millions of travel photos and videos.
-It served as my beautiful distraction from the current ugly reality.
-While I was scanning the discover tab of the Instagram app, I found an account pretty much full of photos of the mountains.
+As you probably know, Instagram is chock-full of travel pics and videos.
+It was my sweet escape from the harsh reality we were living in.
+While I was scrolling through the discover tab on the Instagram app, I stumbled upon an account that was basically a mountain photo gallery.